podados/doc-diveintopython/en/packaging.rst

-You are here: `Home`_ `Dive Into Python 3`_
-Difficulty level: ♦♦♦♦♢

 Packaging Python Libraries
 ==========================

+Difficulty level: ♦♦♦♦♢

-❝ Youll find the shame is like the pain; you only feel it once.
+❝ Youll find the shame is like the pain; you only feel it once. ❞ Marquise de Merteuil, `Dangerous Liaisons`_
-❞
-Marquise de Merteuil, ` Dangerous Liaisons `_

 Diving In